El Monte

 Are there any restrictions on where I can take my RV in the US?

-Most rental companies only allow their vehicles to be driven on sealed/bitumen roads.
+Most hire companies only allow their vehicles to be driven on sealed roads.

 In addition, note the following restrictions regarding specific areas:

-• Death Valley - Restrictions can vary between suppliers but is generally allowed.
-However, travel may be restricted during certain times of the year.
-Check with your rental supplier for full details.
+• Death Valley - Restrictions can vary between suppliers.
+Some suppliers restrict travel during the hottest months of the year.
+Check with your hire supplier for full details.

-• Canada - RVs are generally allowed; however, travel to certain locations may be restricted during colder seasons.
+• Canada - Motorhomes are generally allowed; however, travel to certain locations may be restricted during colder seasons.

-If you take your vehicle where it is not permitted, you will be liable for all damages incurred and an additional fine may be imposed.
+If you take your vehicle where it is not permitted, you will be liable for all damage incurred, and an additional fine may be imposed.

-Check your rental agreement for any further restrictions regarding your RV rental.
+Check your hire agreement for any further restrictions regarding your motorhome hire.

 Note: policies vary from supplier to supplier.
 Always check the T&Cs for your rental.